Kim Na-young (television personality): Personal life

-On December 16, 2021, it was reported that Kim had a relationship with painter Mai Q, with the two developing their relationship since November 2021.
+On December 16, 2021, it was reported that Kim had a relationship with painter My Q, with the two developing their relationship since November 2021.
+The couple married on October 3, 2025.

 Fashion career

 Belgium's famous street style website, STYLE DU MONDE had been featuring Na-young's street fashion photos since 2013 in their website.

 Philanthropy

 On June 13, 2022, Kim donated 100 million won from Kim's YouTube income, to be given to a single female family through the Beautiful Foundation.

 On December 11, 2022, Kim will donate proceeds from filming to her YouTube channel, to help single mothers.